luizalabs/django-toolkit/docs/fallbacks.md

 `max_failure_exception`

-Exception raised when exceded maximum number of errors and when circuit is open.
+Exception to be raised when it exceeds the maximum number of errors and when the circuit is open.

 `max_failure_timeout`

 This value is set on first error.
-It is used to validate number of errors by time.
+It is used to validate the number of errors by time.

 `circuit_timeout`